 Reasons for Lowering the Judge’s Bench

-Having worked in thousands of courtrooms over my career, it is extremely rare to see one that has all the features in the well area at ground level.
-But I have seen this layout used in courtrooms designed for family and juvenile proceedings.
-To make children feel less intimidated in court proceedings, I have seen judges’ benches that are one step off the courtroom floor.
-Occasionally I come across benches that are at floor level.
+Having worked in thousands of courtrooms over my career, it is rare to see one with all the features in the well area at ground level.
+But, I have seen this layout used in courtrooms designed for family and juvenile proceedings.
+To make children feel less intimidated in court proceedings, I have seen judges’ benches one step off the courtroom floor.
+Occasionally, I come across benches that are at floor level.
 Also, I have seen small courtrooms where the judge has a large desk at floor level.
-These are typically “makeshift” courtrooms that have been designed in undersized space without enough room for a judge’s bench.
+These are typically “makeshift” courtrooms designed in undersized space without enough room for a judge’s bench.

-Whether in a juvenile courtroom in the United States or in a modern Danish courtroom, lowering the judge’s bench aligns with the modern architectural trend toward user-friendliness and openness in courthouse design.
+Whether in a juvenile courtroom in the United States or a modern Danish courtroom, lowering the judge’s bench aligns with the contemporary architectural trend toward user-friendliness and openness in courthouse design.

-The elevated judge’s bench emphasizes authority and control and is a symbol of hierarchy and power.
-This interpretation has tension with the modern emphasis that the courthouse is for the citizens and, therefore, should be more democratic in design.
-A more democratic design can be achieved by flattening out hierarchical features and by making the building and, therefore the process of justice, more open and transparent to the people.
+The elevated judge’s bench emphasizes authority and control, symbolizing hierarchy and power.
+This interpretation has tension with the modern emphasis that the courthouse is for the citizens and should be more democratic in design.
+A more democratic structure can be achieved by flattening out hierarchical features and making the building and the justice process more open and transparent to the people.

 Thus, by lowering the judge’s bench, the courtroom lends itself to a more democratic, or “of the people,” feel.
 We often hear the phrase that a defendant is innocent until proven guilty.
 This implies that justice is a public process that views two parties equally and that this process yields a decision of guilt or innocence.
-The notion of equality is supported through lowering the judge’s bench and other courtroom features.
-Instead of having an authoritative feel, it promotes a view that all participants are in the process together, each playing his or her part to promote justice.
+Equality is supported by lowering the judge’s bench and other courtroom features.
+Instead of having an authoritative feel, it promotes a view that all participants are in the process together, each playing their part to promote justice.

 The Reality of Lowering the Judge’s Bench

-In the United States, we have hundreds of years of tradition stemming from our European roots that influence courtroom design.
+In the United States, we are our European roots influence courtroom design.
 I am not naïve enough to think that courtroom design practices will change quickly from the notions of authority and hierarchy toward equality and openness.
-The violent nature of our crimes and complexity of our court proceedings, especially multi-defendant criminal proceedings, lend themselves to a more authoritative courtroom layout.
+The violent nature of our crimes and the complexity of our court proceedings, especially multi-defendant criminal proceedings, lend themselves to a more authoritative courtroom layout.
 If I were a judge overseeing a trial for defendants from a violent gang or organized crime, I would want every sightline and security option that can be designed in a courtroom available to me.

-Having acknowledged that, I think it would be great for courts in the United States to experiment with a more egalitarian courtroom design - perhaps one courtroom in larger courthouses that have many courtrooms.
-Having judges share this type of courtroom when the proceedings have a lower amount of risk can spread awareness about a more democratic design option.
-Sitting in the seats of the various courtroom participants provides a very different feeling that seems to promote the overall process, not the individual participants.
-When combined with daylighting and other features of openness, the courtroom becomes less intimidating and less exclusive.
+Having acknowledged that it would be great for courts in the United States to experiment with a more egalitarian courtroom design - one courtroom in larger courthouses with many courtrooms.
+Having judges share this type of courtroom when the proceedings have a lower risk can spread awareness about a more democratic design option.
+Sitting in the seats of the various courtroom participants provides a very different feeling that promotes the overall process, not the individual participants.
+When combined with daylighting and other features of openness, the courtroom becomes less intimidating and exclusive.

-It is always the priority in courtroom design to keep participants safe and to design the courtroom for the flow of activities that take place within its walls.
+It is always the priority in courtroom design to keep participants safe and to design the courtroom for the flow of activities within its walls.
 However, sitting at a bench that is lower to floor level can help the judge seem more like a central participant rather than an imposing authority.
-The role of the judge is to oversee the proceedings in a fair and impartial manner whether the bench is elevated or not.
+The role of the judge is to oversee the proceedings fairly and impartially, whether the bench is elevated or not.
 If participants feel more at ease and equal in courtroom proceedings, it may positively influence the public’s perception and confidence in our courts.
 What are your thoughts?